2010 Lörrach hospital shooting

-On 19 September 2010 in the small town of Lörrach, Germany, 41-year-old Sabine Radmacher killed her five-year-old son and the boy's father, her ex-partner, in her flat.
-After setting part of the building on fire, she crossed the street to St. Elisabethen Hospital where she shot and stabbed one nurse, killing him, and injured three people with gunshots, including a police officer.
+On 19 September 2010, a mass shooting and arson attack took place in Lörrach, Baden-Württemberg Germany.
+In an apartment building, 41-year-old Sabine Radmacher killed her separated husband and their five-year-old son before setting a fire in the flat.
+On the street below, Radmacher injured two passersby with gunshots before entering a nearby hospital, where she fatally stabbed a nurse and injured an off-duty police officer.
 Soon after, Radmacher was fatally shot by SEK units.

 Background

 Lörrach is located near the Swiss and French border and due to its location, it is a vital industrial part of Trinational Eurodistrict of Basel.
 The town's crime rates were on a steady decline since 2000 and although overall rates were above the district average, the statistics remained generally below the national median.

-In March 2009, a similar gun rampage had occurred in nearby Winnenden, when teenage gunman Tim Kretschmer killed twelve people at his former school before killing three civilians and then committing suicide in Wendlingen.
+The prior year the 2009 Winnenden and Wendlingen shootings took place in the state, where a teenage gunman killed twelve people at his school in Winnenden before killing three civilians and then committing suicide in Wendlingen.
 The incident triggered off a debate in Germany on tougher gun ownership laws.
-On 16 September 2010 – only three days before the Lörrach rampage – the boy's father had to appear in court on a charge of failure to securely store his gun.